MARY A. RODGERS, Ph.D.

 Areas of Expertise: Abbott Global Surveillance Program, virus hunting, infectious disease research and diagnostics.

+Mary also tracks the diversity of infectious diseases including HIV, hepatitis and SARS-CoV-2 to track new variant’s impact on diagnostic testing.
 In 2019, Mary and a team of Abbott scientists announced the discovery of a new subtype of HIV and made the sequence available to the global research community.
-This research marked the first time in 19 years that a new subtype of HIV-1 Group M has been identified.
+This research marked the first time in 19 years that a new subtype of HIV-1 Group M had been identified.